 (1) ERCOT shall establish MW limits on individual Resource’s ability to provide RRS using Primary Frequency Response.
 The MW limit shall be based on Generating Resource and Controllable Load Resource performance during Frequency Measurable Events (FME).

-(2) ERCOT shall develop a Technical Advisory Committee (TAC)-approved procedure that describes the methodology to calculate the MW limit on individual Resources using the Resource’s actual performance during FMEs.

-(3) The default maximum MW limit of Primary Frequency Response shall be set to 20% of its High Sustained Limit (HSL) for any newly RRS-qualified Generation Resource or Generation Resource not yet evaluated per the TAC-approved methodology for measuring actual performance.
+(2) The default maximum MW limit of Primary Frequency Response shall be set to 20% of its High Sustained Limit (HSL) for any newly RRS-qualified Generation Resource or Generation Resource not yet evaluated per Section 8, Attachment N, Procedure for Calculating RRS Limits for Individual Resources, for measuring actual performance.

-(4) A Private Use Network with a registered Resource may use the gross HSL for qualification and establishing a limit on the amount of RRS capacity that the Resource within the Private Use Network can provide.
+(3) A Private Use Network with a registered Resource may use the gross HSL for qualification and establishing a limit on the amount of RRS capacity that the Resource within the Private Use Network can provide.

+ERCOT Nodal Operating Guide

+Section 8

-Procedure for Calculating Responsive Reserve (RRS) Limits for Individual Resources
+Attachment N: Procedure for Calculating RRS Limits for Individual Resources

-Effective Date: August 1, 2020
+Date TBD